What is Nudge Marketing?

 Another example is the Underground in Hamburg.
 The city turned the stairs into a running track so that commuters could feel like athletes.

 Nudge Marketing now plays an important role in the whole digital marketing mix.
-If you are experimenting with website design, implementing nudge notifications is a great place to start.
-For Shopify users, our specially designed app Nudgify offers an easy way to shape the Choice Architecture facing your customers.
+If you are experimenting with website design, implementing nudges and nudge notifications is a great place to start.
+For e-Commerce and Shopify users, our Social Proof App – Nudgify – offers an easy way to shape the Choice Architecture facing your customers.